kyma-project/kyma/docs/05-technical-reference/00-custom-resources/apix-01-apirule.md

 title: API Rule
 ---

-The `apirule.gateway.kyma-project.io` custom resource definition (CRD) is a detailed description of the kind of data and the format the API Gateway Controller listens for.
+The `apirule.gateway.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format the API Gateway Controller listens for.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```shell
 kubectl get crd apirules.gateway.kyma-project.io -o yaml